cert-manager/csi-driver-spiffe/README.md

 ##### CSI Driver

-The CSI driver runs as DaemonSet on the cluster which is responsible to generating, requesting, and mounting the certificate key pair to Pod's on the node it manages.
+The CSI driver runs as DaemonSet on the cluster which is responsible for generating, requesting, and mounting the certificate key pair to Pods on the node it manages.
 The CSI driver creates and manages a [tmpfs](https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html) directory which is used to create and mount Pod volumes from.